Optavia Review: The Best Weight Loss Diet?

 We disagree with disincentivizing people from consuming any vegetables, and the carb content of most vegetables is negligible.

 According to the USDA, half a cup of broccoli, which is categorized as "red" by Optavia, provides only 5.6 grams (g) of carbs, but only 3.03 g "net" carbs after subtracting fiber.
-This serving contains only 27 calories.
+This serving provides only 27 calories.

 Fruits and vegetables are high in fiber and low in calories, which fills up the stomach and can help reduce cravings and binging on high-calorie processed foods like pizza.
 This makes them perfect for a healthy diet plan.